timdiels/chicken_turtle_project/README.rst

 v2.2.0 (upcoming)
 -----------------

-- Added:
+- Changed: more user friendly errors

-  - `project.py::python_version`: allows specifying which Python version to use for the venv and testing
+- Added: `project.py::python_version`: allows specifying which Python version to use for the venv and testing

 v2.1.2